 Our response to Covid-19

-Our professional teams undergo comprehensive training in infection control, and follow industry guidance on hygiene from the UK’s Public Health Authorities and World Health Organisation, particularly focussed around handwashing and other hygiene measures.
-We maintain good supplies of personal protective equipment and provide additional equipment, such as masks and gowns, along with guidance on when and how to use them.
+All of our frontline colleagues take Lateral Flow tests at the start of every working day, and our professional teams undergo comprehensive training in infection control.
+They follow industry guidance on hygiene from the UK’s Public Health Authorities.
+We maintain excellent supplies of personal protective equipment and provide additional equipment, such as gowns and higher specification masks (normally used in hospitals and not a requirement for home care), along with guidance on when and how to use them.

-Everyone we support has their risks assessed in relation to COVID 19, as does every Wellbeing Support Worker.
+Everyone we support has their risks assessed in relation to Covid-19, as does every Wellbeing Support Worker.
 This enables us to see if there are any further steps we can take for each individual to keep them safe and well as we deliver care and support.
-This could be running errands, collecting prescriptions, or doing some shopping to enable shielding to happen.
-We can also offer additional visits when people are isolated and missing visits from friends and family.
+This could be running errands, collecting prescriptions, or doing some shopping.
 We find creative ways to support mental wellbeing at a time when isolation is an even bigger issue than usual.

-To ensure the highest standards of care and support possible, our central team assesses the situation daily and follows the latest advice and guidance from Government and Health Officials.
+To ensure the highest standards of care and support possible, our Leadership Team assesses the situation regularly and follows the latest advice and guidance from Government and Health Officials.
 Our entire workforce is committed to ensuring that people we support remain safe throughout this challenging time.

 Emma Pithers, Thames Valley Wellbeing Support Leader